 Case by case, physiatrists examine TMJ disorders through a full investigation into craniofacial structures, jaw range of motion, resting muscle tension and strength and movement patterns of the jaw.
 Initial treatment will center on reducing pain or discomfort.
 This may be accomplished through rest (keeping the jaw slightly open, so as to avoid the tendency to grind or clench), pain relievers, anti-inflammatory medication, ice or heat therapy, gentle massage or jaw realignment.
 Once pain and inflammation are managed and the patient’s TMD condition is determined as an “opening” issue or “closing” issue, physiatrists direct and manage treatment accordingly.

 Specific problems related to an opening issue may include hypermobility of the joint (stiffness, arthritis), displacement of the TMJ disc, locking of the jaw or a spinal posture problem.
 In turn, TMJ joints with a closing problem are often attributed to an occlusion condition, in which the individual’s bite will need to be assessed by a dental professional.

 Treatment and exercises for TMJ and TMD include:

 - Biomechanics training, including posture correction and neck treatment

 - Massage (to reduce tension and lengthen muscles)

 - TMJ stabilization exercises

 If you are suffering from symptomatic pain from TMJ or TMD, contact the Howard Liss, M.D.
-Rehabilitation Institute in Englewood today.
+Rehabilitation Institute in Tenafly today.